-Reichler, 2018).
+By construction, u60 transitions from westerly to easterly at lag 0.
+Anomalies of u60 are slightly positive ahead of -14 d lag, which we interpret as an indication for vortex preconditioning (McIntyre, 1982; Albers and Birner, 2014; Jucker and Reichler, 2018).
 The anomalies become negative within the second week prior to the event central date.
-The largest average negative anomalies occur only few days after the event central day (lag +2 days: -6ms^{-1}).
-Afterwards, the vortex reestablishes and the average anomalies reach zero again after approximately 35 days.
-Consistent with, e.g., Baldwin and Dunkerton (2001), both NAM200 and AO are negative following the event.
-The shift of the NAM200 happens earlier (at lag day -11) and the timing aligns well with the weakening of the polar vortex at 10hPa.
+The largest average negative anomalies occur only a few days after the event central day (lag +2 d: -6 m s-1).
+Afterwards, the vortex re-establishes, and the average anomalies reach zero again after approximately 35 d.
+Consistent with, for example, Baldwin and Dunkerton (2001), both NAM200 and AO are negative following the event.
+The shift in the NAM200 happens earlier (at lag day -11), and the timing aligns well with the weakening of the polar vortex at 10 hPa.
 The NAM200 anomaly is also more pronounced (≈ -0.5) compared to the AO (≈ -0.3).
 Interestingly, the AO distribution is slightly shifted toward positive values in the week prior to the central date, which is also robust for other diagnostics like the 10th, 30th, 70th and 90th percentiles (not shown).
-At long positive lag times, the NAM indices at 200 and 1000hPa are still negative (ECMWF: lag +36 days, UKMO: lag +51 days), but the trend goes to weaker negative values again.
+At long positive lag times, the NAM indices at 200 and 1000 hPa are still negative (ECMWF: lag + 36 d; UKMO: lag + 51 d), but the trend goes to weaker negative values again.